 - A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the party’s or witness’s testimony and any statements given prior to the hearing will not be considered by Decision-makers.
 For a compelling reason, the Title IX Coordinator/ Chair may delay the hearing.

 - Notification that the parties may be accompanied by an Advisor of their choice at the hearing.
 Five (5) days in advance of the hearing, each party must notify the Title IX Coordinator of the name of their intended Advisor.
-If they do not have an Advisor, the College will appoint one.
+If they do not have an Advisor, the University will appoint one.
 Under federal regulation, each party must have an Advisor present at the hearing, and the Advisor must ask any questions of the other parties or witnesses.

 - An invitation to each party to submit an impact statement to the Title IX Coordinator in advance of the hearing (reviewed by Decision-makers during sanctioning).